esraguzel/dsc-capstone-project-v2-onl01-dtsc-ft-012120/README.md

 A sample of tweets between 15 March 2020 and 30 May 2020 that contains coronavirus and UK as keywords are imported for sentiment analysis.
 With inclusion of retweets 39873 tweets (22250 unique tweets) are used.

 To create a custom language model around 1400 tweets labelled manually and accepted as grand truth.
-Later on the remaining tweet data is labelled through
+Later on the remaining tweet data is labelled through the Bert language model and used as data for machine learning classifiers.

 [Official coronavirus figures](https://coronavirus.data.gov.uk/)  announced daily by the UK Government are used for time series analysis.